Melbourne Attractions - What to see and do in Melbourne

 For cheese and chocolate lovers, you really need to head down to the diary hall, as different stalls sell different types of cheese and chocolates.
 Buy some chocolate truffles and eat them on the spot while you shop for cheeses to bring home.
 If you are indeed thinking of buying some cheese back home to your home country after your holiday in Melbourne, ask the cheese stall owners for a suitable cheese to do so.
 We did that and are happy to state that we enjoyed the recommended cheese back home in Singapore.
 Tasty!

-Take a walk along Queen Street, where there are different street vendors and food stalls selling even more types of products.
-A suggestion would be to grab some donuts from American Donut Kitchen, which serves the freshest and yummiest donuts there.
-At only A$1.20 each, they also sell 5 donuts for A$6 in a nice packet for you to share and bring home.
-The queue moves really quickly as well so you need not worry you might need to queue up for some time to eat those pipping hot donuts!
+Take a walk along Queen Street, where different street vendors and food stalls are selling even more types of products.
+A suggestion would be to grab some doughnuts from American Doughnut Kitchen, which serves the freshest and yummiest doughnuts there.
+At only A$1.20 each, they also sell 5 doughnuts for A$6 in a nice packet for you to share and bring home.
+The queue moves really quickly as well so you need not worry you might need to queue up for some time to eat those pipping hot doughnuts!

 A unique food stall would be Dutch Pancakes, serving really bouncy and tasty pancakes, Dutch-style.
 They have a variety of sauces to choose from, so pick wisely.
 Chances are, it tastes so good you will order a second serving.
 How do we know?
 Because we did that!

 For souvenir hunters, now is the time to get real.
 There are rows of stalls selling all types of merchandise, so make sure you get your cash ready.
 The usual suspects are t-shirts, magnets, and soft toys.
 Proportionately, there are also numerous stalls selling these items.
 Hence, a word of advice would be to take your time and check out more stalls before committing to your purchase.
 Or, you can just buy them at the first stall you see and check out more stalls to get even more souvenirs.
 Whichever makes you happy!